smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/06 - Outer Joins.md

 -----------------------------------------------------------

-Windowing functions were added to the `ANSI/ISO Standard SQL:2003` and then extended in `ANSI/ISO Standard SQL:2008`. `SQL Server` did not implement window functions until `SQL Server 2012`.
+Windowing functions were added to the `ANSI/ISO Standard SQL:2003` and then extended in `ANSI/ISO Standard SQL:2008`.
+Microsoft SQL Server did not implement window functions until SQL Server 2012.

-Because of SQL Server's delay in implementation, you may see statements such as below that were used to mimic window functions.
+Because of Microsoft SQL Server's delay in implementation, you may see statements such as below that were used to mimic window functions.
 This statement is often called a "Flash Fill" or "Data Smudge".

 This SQL statement will populate the NULL markers in the `Fruit` column with the nearest prior value.